afturkel/todom-app/README.md

-# todom

-A new Flutter project.
+# Todom, Simple and Minimal To-Do App with Flutter

 ## Getting Started